English

 Intent

-At Edgware Primary, we promote high standards of language by giving children a good command of spoken and written language.
-We promote a love of language and reading, no matter your starting point.
+At Edgware Primary, we promote high standards of literacy by giving children a good command of spoken and written language.
+We promote a love of language, writing and reading, no matter the starting point.
 We encourage wide spread reading for enjoyment.
-We understand the importance of each child being able to access the different types of English: reading, writing and spoken language; this is reflected across the whole of the curriculum.
+We understand the importance of each child being able to access the different types of English: reading, writing and spoken language; this is reflected and planned for carefully across the whole of the curriculum.

 We ensure that children's thinking is clear in order to help them share their ideas verbally and in writing.
 Children need to gain strong foundations by being given plenty of opportunities to discuss, clarify their thinking, ask questions, try language if they are to make good progress.